When we avoid Orientalism, and go beyond the typical stereotypes, we get a more nuanced view of the Arab region – and we have more fun in our travels.

-I’m often dismayed at how Westerners (including friends and family) speak of the Arab world and at the nonchalant Orientalism that permeates many of their discussions.
+I’m often dismayed at how Westerners (including friends and family) speak of the Arab world and at the nonchalant Orientalism that permeates many discussions.
 I can’t imagine listening to such talk as an Arab.

 And I realise I once held some of these views myself.
 Shedding them has been a learning process – and that’s not over yet.